Stocks, yields end higher after Fed raises interest rates

 Inflation has hit its highest level in generations as the global economy recovers.
 Economists worry that could eventually curtail spending and hurt growth.
 The latest retail sales report from the Commerce Department shows that Americans slowed their spending in February on gadgets, home furnishings and other discretionary items as higher prices for food, gasoline, and shelter are eating up more of their wallet.

-In remarks after the release of the central bank's statement, Fed Chair Jerome Powell noted that before the Russian invasion of Ukraine he had expected inflation would stabilize within the first three months of this year.
+In remarks after the release of the central bank's statement, Powell noted that before the Russian invasion of Ukraine he had expected inflation would stabilize within the first three months of this year.
 He now believes inflation will come down in the second half of the year.

 “We are now seeing short-term upward inflation in oil prices, other commodities prices," he said.
 “You’re seeing supply chains around shipping and lots of countries and companies not wanting to touch Russian goods —- that means more tangled supply chains.”